Hello Spring! Bringing longer, warmer days, flowers… and hay fever.

 As a preventative protocol, it is recommended to take Allergy Relief daily 4-6 weeks in advance, and continue through the seasons that trigger allergies.

 Nettle and Black Seed Oil for Treatment of Symptoms

 Nettles are also known as stinging nettle, as the undersides of their leaves are covered in tiny hairs containing compounds such as formic acid and histamine that “sting” when handled in their raw state.
 This quality makes them an unlikely candidate for relieving the inflammatory symptoms of allergy – but they do!

-Nettles can be taken as soon as symptoms appear for effective relief with Nettle Spring Tops tincture, Allergy Relief for general hay fever, or Sinafect, to target sinus and nasal issues with seasonal allergies.
+Nettles can be taken as soon as symptoms appear for effective relief by way of Nettle Spring Tops tincture or Allergy Relief for general hay fever, or Sinafect, to target sinus and nasal issues that come with seasonal allergies.

 Black seed oil is another beneficial natural remedy for allergy symptoms associated with the upper respiratory tract and sinuses.
 This can be attributed to a combination of nigellone and thymoquinone, compounds that have antihistamine and anti-inflammatory effects.
 One recent study noted the efficacy of black seed oil to “inhibit the inflammation of sinuses and respiratory airways” (Mahboubi, 2018).

-Oreganum Plus GelCaps contain black seed oil and essential oil of oregano with powerful antibacterial and antiviral properties, that can help alleviate mucus congestion and relieve inflammation of sinus conditions and hay fever allergies.
+Oreganum Plus GelCaps contain black seed oil and essential oil of oregano, which have powerful antibacterial and antiviral properties, that can help alleviate mucus congestion and relieve inflammation of sinus conditions and hay fever allergies.